skindeepai/.github/profile/README.md

 ### Multi-modal Support
 Handle multiple preference peaks - users can have diverse tastes that change with context.

-## 🤝 Contributing

-We welcome contributions!
-PLGL is open source under the MIT license.

-### Ways to Help

-- 🐛 Report bugs and issues
-- 💡 Suggest new features
-- 🔧 Submit pull requests
-- 📖 Improve documentation
-- 🌟 Star the repository
-- 📢 Share with others

 ## 👨‍💻 About the Founder